 What is a Cell?

-Honeybee cells or honeycombs are the hexagonal shaped cells that are made by the worker bees using wax scales produced by special organs in their bodies.
+Honeybee cells or honeycombs are hexagonal-shaped cells that are made by worker bees using wax scales produced by special organs in their bodies.
 These cells serve various purposes depending on the needs of the colony.
-Some of the cells are utilized as honey and pollen reservoirs, whereas others will act as brood chambers for nurturing future generation of bees – queen, workers (female bees) and drones (male bees).
+Some of the cells are utilized as honey and pollen reservoirs, whereas others will act as brood chambers for nurturing future generations of bees – queens, workers (female bees) and drones (male bees).
 The queen bee will lay one egg per cell.
 She will lay about 1,500 eggs in a single day.
 She produces pheromones without which the colony cannot work together.

-Honey that is stored in the cells need to have the required level of water content.
-The worker bees will keep fanning the honey until the sugar level is 80 percent.
+Honey that is stored in the cells must have the required level of water content.
+The worker bees will keep fanning the honey until the sugar level is 80 per cent.
 Once this is achieved, the cell is capped using wax.

 Honeybees will also collect pollen during their foraging expeditions.
 The pollen grains stick to the plumose hairs on the worker bee’s body.
-These she will clean up and store them inside a pollen basket before transporting it back to the colony.
-The pollen deposits will then be deposited into cells, packed tightly and mixed with honey before sealing it off with wax.
+She will clean up and store them inside a pollen basket before transporting them back to the colony.
+The pollen deposits will then be deposited into cells, packed tightly and mixed with honey before sealing off with wax.